ebkr/r2modmanPlus/README.md

   - Knowing if the API is down is currently only accessible from the "Refresh online mod list" setting.
 This will be fixed in a later update.
 - Valheim BepInEx can now use the native version of the game.
 - Other minor fixes.

-### 3.1.10
-- Game selection screen has been overhauled.
-    - You can now skip game selection using the "Set as default" button.
-    - You can go back to the game selection screen by using the "Change game" setting.
-- Mod list now auto-refreshes every 5 minutes.
-- Fixed a bug that caused R2API and HookGenPatcher to break on disable/uninstall.
-- Profiles should behave as expected.
-    - _Please let me know if you get any profile issues._
-- Fixed several other small issues.

 ## Screenshots